Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <img src="https://github.com/RetroAchievements/guides/assets/133049176/7dfaa7f8-4c38-4143-8a4b-c1785d2bc9d5" width="600" height="450">
 <p/>

+When you reach the Old Graveyard, after closing the first tombstone, skip the next one and instead close first the tombstone next to the building full of spiderweb.
+Then go back and close the tombstone on the hill.
+This makes enemies not spawn saving some time.

 After closing all the tombstones, go back to the Hanging Tree to finish the chapter.

 ***